WorldCereal/platform-benchmarks/jp2000_drivers_comparison/analysis.md

 * access object storage via S3 protocol (using /vsis3)
 * access the same data through a fuse.s3fs mount

+with different aproaches:

+* Python pre-tests to measure write and compute times
+* gdal_translate calls (corrected by the Python pre-tests) wrapping Kakadu and OpenJpeg
+* kdu\_buffered\_expand calls (standalone Kakadu)

-* source data was from CreoDIAS's own collection
+Source data was from CreoDIAS's internal sentinel-2 L2A collection.
 The timing of gdal_translate commands were measured and corrected by the results of the python measurements.
 The permustaions of using 1,2,4 theads and 1,2,4 consurrent gdal_translate calls were investigated.